The Membership examination consists of the following components:

 This examination samples the RCEM Basic Science Curriculum and ensures a sound background knowledge in the basic science underpinning Emergency Medicine care.
 It comprises 180 questions to be answered in three hours.

-This is a Single Best Answer (SBA) paper, replacing the FRCEM Intermediate SAQ.
+This is a Single Best Answer (SBA) paper, which replaced the FRCEM Intermediate SAQ.

 This examination samples the RCEM Clinical Syllabus and ensures a sound understanding of the full range of conditions and presentations that may present to the Emergency Department.
 It samples how the trainee synthesises and interprets data and clinical findings to make decisions and inform management plans.
 It comprises 180 questions to be answered in four hours, presented as two 90 question papers with two hours per paper sat on the same day with a one-hour break.

-This is an Objective Structured Clinical Examination (OSCE), replacing the FRCEM Intermediate SJP.
+This is an Objective Structured Clinical Examination (OSCE), which replaced the FRCEM Intermediate SJP.

 This examination objectively samples the clinical and communication skills of trainees and ensures they are those of someone ready for Higher Training.
 It includes history taking, examination, communication, decision making, dealing with challenging situations and resuscitation scenarios, using medium fidelity simulation.
 There are 18 stations blueprinted to SLOs 1-7 and 9 and to the RCEM Clinical Syllabus.